jina-ai/press-kit/README.md

 # Press Kit

 Visual branding, identity, color palette of Jina AI.
+You can use them in post, news, tweets, events.

 ## Company logo